bark-community/bark-token-old/README.md

    - [ ] Refactor existing code to TypeScript (.ts files).
    - [ ] Ensure TypeScript types are used wherever applicable.

-### Documentation

-For detailed documentation, architecture, and how the BARK Token Program works with the Anchor framework and Sealevel, refer to the [BARK Token Program Documentation](./docs/BARK_TOKEN_DOCUMENTATION.md).

 ## ToDo List:

 1. **Configuration Module:**